bigmms/bigmms.github.io/_pages/about.md

 What's New
 ======
+* Dec.
+2020: Congratulations!
+Shi-Ting Ye received [Young Scholar Thesis Award](/files/109年度「青年論文獎」得獎人名單.pdf) 2020.
+The award is offered by the Chinese Institute of Electrical Engineering to recognize the outstanding Master's thesis written by graduate students.
 * Oct.
 2020: Congratulations to Shi-Ting Ye for winning the Honorable Mention in [Outstanding Master Thesis Award](https://docs.google.com/document/preview?hgd=1&id=1VOqXZu4vk4gkGoqshI2augfXHvLPodi69CKib3csGAY) from the Taiwanese Association for Consumer Electronics!
 * Oct.
 2020: Congratulations to Lily Yin for winning the Merit Award in [Best Ph.D.
 Dissertation](https://docs.google.com/document/preview?hgd=1&id=1VOqXZu4vk4gkGoqshI2augfXHvLPodi69CKib3csGAY) from the Taiwanese Association for Consumer Electronics!
 * Oct.
 2020: Congratulations to Shi-Ting Ye for winning the Honorable Mention in [Outstanding Master Thesis Award](https://www.tieee.org.tw/index.php/64-awards/awards-list/233-2020?tmpl=component&print=1&page=) from the Taiwan Institute of Electrical and Electronic Engineering!